kerns/commander-v/README.md

 ### Commander V Enters the Chat

 Summon Commander V by selecting one or more items (files _or_ folders) from the file explorer sidebar in Visual Studio Code.
-Then right-click on the items, and choose **"Commander V"** (Shift + Cmd + V) to have them added to your clipboard as a highly digestible blob.
+Then right-click on the items, and choose **"Commander V"** (Shift + Cmd + V) to have them added to your clipboard as a highly digestible blob of plaintext.

-_Always choose Commander V._

 ![my_project_demo](https://github.com/kerns/commander-v/assets/20254/3b6b84d4-4a7c-49d3-aca0-4e8dd1e1a947)